 First Request

-httpcloak puts the same bytes on the wire as a real browser.
-Same TLS ClientHello, same HTTP/2 SETTINGS frame, same header order, same priority frames.
-If a site fingerprints your client, you show up looking like Chrome (or Firefox, or Safari) instead of Go's net/http or Python requests.
+httpcloak emits the same wire bytes as a real browser across the TLS ClientHello, HTTP/2 SETTINGS frame, header order, and priority frames.
+A site that fingerprints clients sees Chrome (or Firefox, or Safari), not Go's net/http or Python requests.

-This page is the four-line "does it work" check.
-Pick your language, copy the snippet, run it.
-You should get a 200 back from tls.peet.ws/api/all with a Chrome-shaped fingerprint in the response.
+This page is the four-line check that the install works.
+Pick a language, run the snippet, and you should get a 200 from tls.peet.ws/api/all with a Chrome-shaped fingerprint in the body.

 The snippet